labitat/ix.labitat.dk/content/_index.md

     text="labix (at) labitat.dk" >}}
 or meet us at Labitat in Frederiksberg.

 # Thanks

 This IX could not have been started up if not for these people:
-- Thanks to Jori from the awesome [Freetransit project](https://www.freetransit.ch/), for being our sponsoring LIR and helping in RIPE matters.
+- Thanks to Jori from the awesome [Freetransit project](https://www.freetransit.ch/), from Openfactory GMBH, for being our sponsoring LIR and helping in RIPE matters.
 - Thanks to Asbjorn (AS207727) for sharing lots of networking knowledge and giving pointers in the right directions.